 Aren’t we already protected from chemicals by OSHA regulations and NIOSH recommendations?

-Despite the rising rates of disease, the chemicals management law in the United States, the Toxics Substances Control Act, or TSCA, does not require that companies demonstrate that there chemicals are safe before they can be sold.
+Despite rising disease rates, the chemicals management law in the United States, the Toxics Substances Control Act, or TSCA, does not require that companies demonstrate that their chemicals are safe before they can be sold.

 In May, 2011 the BlueGreen Alliance released a new study that shows that TSCA reform can support job creation in the U.S. chemical industry while protecting public health and the environment.
 The study, produced by the Political Economy Research Institute and commissioned by the BlueGreen Alliance, shows that innovation in sustainable chemistry can reverse the industry’s job shedding trend in a market that increasingly requires cleaner, safer production.

 This report titled The Economic Benefits of a Green Chemical Industry in the United States: Renewing Manufacturing Jobs While Protecting Health and the Environment demonstrates that the U.S. chemical industry shed 300,000 jobs since 1992, despite production increasing by 4 percent per year.
 Under the current scenario, the industry stands to lose an additional 230,000 jobs in the next 20 years.
 But contrary to arguments that chemical policy reform will cost jobs and stifle innovation, the report demonstrates that innovation in sustainable chemistry presents new opportunities to reverse the job shedding trend.
 For example, if 20 percent of current production were to shift from petrochemical-based plastics to bio-based plastics, 104,000 additional jobs could be created in the U.S. economy.